gawkermedia/big-assets/README.md

 ## Release History

+ * 2018-06-05   v0.1.4   Updated UglifyJS version to a more secure one
  * 2014-12-27   v0.1.3   Actually fix circular dependency issues.
 Update Madge, add `filterPrefix` option and `madge` option for setting Madge configuration.
  * 2014-12-26   v0.1.2   Attempt to resolve circular dependency issues but break everything.